textpattern/textpattern.github.io/brand/user-docs-guide.md

 </dl>
 ```

-Add more data items via additional lines preceded by `:`
+Add more data items as needed via additional lines preceded by a colon and space:

 ```
 Definition title